noelboss/PageQueryBoss/README.md

 			],
 		]

-2. A key and a **closure functions** to process and return a query.
-The closure gets the parent as argument:
+2. A named key and a **closure function** to process and return a query.
+The closure gets the parent object as argument:

 		$query = [
 			'architecs' => function($parent)